 This Annual Report on Form 10-K ("Form 10-K") contains forward-looking statements, within the meaning of the Private Securities Litigation Reform Act of 1995, that involve risks and uncertainties.
 Many of the forward-looking statements are located in Part II, Item 7 of this Form 10-K under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Forward-looking statements provide current expectations of future events based on certain assumptions and include any statement that does not directly relate to any historical or current fact.
 Forward-looking statements can also be identified by words such as "future," "anticipates," "believes," "targets," "estimates," "expects," "intends," "will," "would," "could," "can," "may," and similar terms.
 Forward-looking statements are not a guarantee of future performance, and the Company's actual results may differ significantly from the results discussed in the forward-looking statements.
 Factors that might cause such differences include, but are not limited to, those discussed in Part I, Item 1A of this Form 10-K under the heading "Risk Factors," which are incorporated herein by reference.
 All information presented herein is based on the Company's fiscal calendar.
-Unless otherwise stated, references to particular years, quarters, months, or periods refer to the Company," "we," "us" and "our" as used herein refers collectively to Universal Logistics Holdings, Inc., and its subsidiaries, unless otherwise stated.
+Unless otherwise stated, references to particular years, quarters, months, or periods refer to the Company's fiscal years ended December 31 and the associated quarters, months, and periods of those fiscal years.
+Each of the terms "Universal," the "Company," "we," "us" and "our" as used herein refers collectively to Universal Logistics Holdings, Inc., and its subsidiaries, unless otherwise stated.
 The Company assumes no obligation to revise or update any forward-looking statements for any reason, except as required by law.